vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^analyze`( stream )
-The stream generates output (not printed to user) and then prepares the content as though it were current input.
+The stream generates output (not printed to user) and then prepares the content as though it were current input sentence.
 This means the current sentence flagging and marking are all replaced by this one's.
 It does not affect any pending input still to be processed.
 If the stream is quoted string, the quotes are removed.
 This would be common, for example, when analyzing output from the chatbot gotten via grabbing facts with "chatoutput" as the verb.

+Note that the stream is considered a single sentence.
+If you want to supply multiple sentences, you need to call `^tokenize` and then loop on the facts created.

+### `^tokenize`( stream )
+Splits the stream into sentences and creates facts of each like this: `(sentence ^tokenize ^tokenize)`.

 ### `^capitalized`( n )
 Returns `1` if the nth word of the sentences starts with a capital letter in